View Shareholder FAQs >

 Lord Davies' Report

-In February 2011 Lord Davies of Abersoch, CBE, published the report 'Women on boards'.
-The Nominations Committee have reviewed and considered the report.
+Lord Davies of Abersoch, CBE, published the intial report to 'Women on Boards' in February 2011, the second annual progress report followed in April 2013.
+The Nominations Committee has reviewed and considered both reports.
 Fresnillo endorses the principle of boardroom diversity and will continue to recruit at all levels in line with our non-discrimination policy and, as always, on merit.
-We intend to provide more detail on the Board's approach to board composition (and therefore diversity) in our Annual Report.
+We aim to provide more detail on the Board's approach to board composition (and diversity) in our Annual Report.

 Our Dividend And Policy

-Based on the dividend policy, historically 33-50% expected net profit for the year into one-third and two-thirds interim dividend and final payment.
+The Group’s dividend policy takes into account the profitability of the business and underlying earnings, as well as its capital requirements and cash flows, whilst maintaining an appropriate level of dividend cover.
+Generally, a total dividend of between 33 and 50 per cent of profit after tax is paid out each year in the approximate proportion of one-third to be paid as an interim dividend, two-thirds to be paid as a final dividend.
 Dividends will be declared by the company in US$.
 Unless a shareholder elects to receive dividends in US$, they will be paid in pounds sterling with the US dollar dividend being converted into pounds sterling at exchange rates prevailing at the time of payment.
 The company may only pay dividends if distributable reserves are available for this purpose.
 The company is reliant upon receiving dividends from its subsidiaries in order to pay dividends to its Shareholders and its ability to pay dividends is affected by certain Mexican tax regulations.
+Dividend Information >

 Fresnillo looks for additional growth opportunities and have entered into several purchase option agreements relating to early stage exploration projects.
 However, as metals prices have increased, so have the value of assets that may be available to purchase.
 Therefore, we are concentrating on organic growth by developing our own assets, whilst continuing to look for acquisitions opportunities at the right price.